Connect with us

 Image/Tutorial: Hands On As We Grow

 Firstly, you have to paint the bottles with glue.
 We used Mod Podge, but regular school glue should work just as well.
-You can paint the glue on bottles with a paintbrush, but get creative on how you apply it.
-You can use a sponge, or even roll it in, like we did for the salt.
-Rolled the glue covered bottle in the colored salt that I spread out on a baking sheet.
-If the bottle has some bare spots then just have the kids reapply some glue to those spots and sprinkle the salt on.
+You can paint the glue on bottles with a paintbrush, but get creative with how you apply it.
+You can use a sponge, or even roll it in, as we did for the salt.
+Rolled the glue-covered bottle in the colored salt that I spread out on a baking sheet.
+If the bottle has some bare spots, then just have the kids reapply some glue to those spots and sprinkle the salt on.
 You can add the ribbon to the neck of the bottle yourself.
 It could also be covered in glue and salt, but the kids used that part as their handle for the most part.

 Artwork On A Vase